kevinxu48/Data-410-Project-4/index.md

 ## Tuning the hyperparameters
 ### Lowess and Boosted Lowess
-To tune the hyperparameters for Lowess and Boosted Lowess, we performed non-nested K-Fold validations for a certain tau range for both Lowess and Boosted Lowess using their respective optimal kernels.
+To tune the hyperparameters for Lowess and Boosted Lowess for the cars dataset, we performed non-nested K-Fold validations for a certain tau range for both Lowess and Boosted Lowess using their respective optimal kernels.

 ```
 # Narrow a good value for the tau parameter for Lowess with triweight kern